Micholn/Envochat/README.md

 ### Bonus - E-mail notifications

-tools to setup apps fast and easily - great to learn with!
+tools to setup apps fast and easily - great to learn